bookconsultancy

 Cold Prevention

-Preventing a cold can be tricky because so many different viruses can cause it, but there are ways to reduce your risk and stop the spread of germs.
+Preventing a cold can be challenging because many different viruses can cause it, but there are ways to reduce your risk and help stop the spread of germs.
 Here are some practical tips:

 • Wash Your Hands Frequently: Use soap and water, scrubbing for at least 20 seconds.
 If soap isn't available, use an alcohol-based hand sanitiser.

-• Avoid Close Contact With Sick People: Keep your distance from anyone unwell, especially in crowded places like schools or offices.
+• Avoid Close Contact With Sick People: Maintain a safe distance from anyone unwell, especially in crowded areas such as schools or offices.

 • Keep Your Hands Away From Your Face: Don’t touch your eyes, nose, or mouth with unwashed hands, as this can transfer viruses into your body.